 (Image grabbed from PAGASA’s Facebook page)

-The TS was last tracked 880 kilometers east of Tuguegarao City, Cagayan.
-It packs maximum sustained winds of 65 kph near the center and gustiness of up to 80 kph.
+“Carina was last eyed 140 km. west-northwest of Basco, Batanes and is slowly moving northwestward.
+It packs a maximum sustained winds of 45 kph near the center, and gustiness of up to 55 kph,” it said.

-The rest of the country will have isolated rain showers caused by localized thunderstorms.
+The rest of the country may also experience isolated rain showers caused by localized thunderstorms.

 PAGASA warned that flash floods or landslides are possible during severe thunderstorms.